Diego Poyet

-Diego Poyet González ([ˈdjeɣo poˈʝet]; born 8 April 1995) is a retired professional footballer who played as a midfielder.
+Diego Poyet González ([ˈdjeɣo poˈʝet]; born 8 April 1995) is a football coach and former player who is the assistant manager of K League 1 side Jeonbuk Hyundai Motors.
 His father is former Uruguay international footballer Gus Poyet.

-He began his career at Charlton Athletic, where he was their 2013–14 Player of the Season despite not featuring in the first team until January.
+A midfielder, he began his career at Charlton Athletic, where he was their 2013–14 Player of the Season despite not featuring in the first team until January.
 In July 2014, he was signed by West Ham, who have loaned him to Huddersfield Town, Milton Keynes Dons and Charlton.

 Poyet has played for England at under-16 and under-17 levels and for Uruguay at under-20 level.

 Club career

 Charlton Athletic

 Having started his career at Charlton Athletic since joining the club's U13 side, Poyet was offered a scholarships by The Addicks in March 2011 and signed his first professional deal five months later.
 Having progressed through Charlton Athletic's academy, he signed his first professional contract with the club.

 Poyet made his professional debut on 21 January 2014 in a 3–0 FA Cup third-round win over Oxford United, entering the match as an 81st-minute substitute for Dale Stephens.
 He made his first league start for Charlton Athletic on 1 February 2014 in a 2–1 defeat away to Wigan Athletic.
 After making these appearance, the club's manager Chris Powell expected Poyet to make more appearances in the first team.
 Following this, he did eventually become a first team regular, rotating in either playing in the defensive midfield or central midfield positions.
 At the end of the 2013–14 season, Poyet went on to make twenty–three (20 league games) in all competitions.
 For his performance, he was named Charlton's Player of the Year despite only becoming a regular in the team in February.

 On 26 June 2014, Charlton announced that Poyet had indicated that he would not be signing an extension to his contract ending on 1 July 2014, and would be exploring his options elsewhere.